GCSE Drama

 Many lessons involve practical work: developing work for assessment, rehearsal and performance.
 However, you should also be ready to engage in a variety of written tasks, arising out of the practical work undertaken.
 This will include keeping a devising log which is part of the exam and worth 60 marks, and developing responses to play scripts.

 There is also a written exam based on the study of a set text which is worth 80 marks.
 For success, it is vital to be ready to attend a number of live productions, both in and out of school time.
 Follow up lessons will result in reviews of these live productions.
-We try to ensure that at least one such trip is to the West End, London.
-In recent years this has included ‘War Horse’ and ‘The Woman in Black’.
+Local trips have included ‘Pride & Prejudice (sort of)’, ‘Noises Off’ and ‘Blood Brothers’.
+We also try to ensure that at least one such trip is to the West End, London.
+In recent years this has included ‘Wicked’ and ‘Operation Mincemeat’.

 Drama develops the skills of the independent learner: encouraging independent research and exploration of individual ideas and responses; working co-operatively as a member of a group; nurturing focus and the ability to work without constant supervision; setting short and long term targets as a group member and as an individual; developing the skills of self and peer assessment to ensure a full understanding of how to succeed in this examination.

-The subject content is divided into three components:
+The subject content for GCSE Drama is divided into three components:

 3. Texts in practice